RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

 - identify the Mesoderm sub-types (check unbiased marker gene list + Conchi meeting)
 - Test different integration method (if Conchi not fully satisfied)
 - Provide clean gene list to Conchi (see what she want after meeting 20230801)

+--> Share to Conchi the Conserved Marker list (`srat_all_conserved_markers_V2.xlsx`).
+To avoid confusion, I did some filtering: For each cell type; I only keep log2FC positive (= correspond to gene more highly express in this cell types) and I told her to filter per pvalue which is the max_pvalue.
+Like this, she will only see the highly express genes in each cluster